 This bridge concept was originated by Mr. Albert Benjamin of Scotland.
 Also known as: French Two Bids and Unnamed Strong Two Bid Openings.
 As a feature of the Acol bidding system, the Benjamin Two Bids are employed to indicate an opening, which almost guarantees a game holding.

 This concept was devised by Mr. Eric Crowhurst of England, where the Acol bidding system is the established norm.
 In the Acol Bidding System an opening of 1 No Trump indicates a definite point range from generally 12 to 14 points, as opposed to the point range of 15-17 points generally played in Standard American.

 This variation, as an alternative to the Crowhurst conventional method, is authored and presented online by Mr. David King.
 He maintains that in practice there are very few 12-14 balanced hands, on which the Crowhurst convention is applicable.
-The article is in a .pdf file format and will be opened automatically by your browser.
 This information has only been archived and preserved on this site in .pdf file format for future reference.

 Dight Two No Trump - Dight 2 No Trump

 This method was contributed by Mr. Len Dight, which he has incorporated into the Acol bidding system.
 The Dight 2 No Trump in reply to 1 of a Major opening is the first to differentiate between a singleton and a void whilst being able to prefer the delayed game response.